pjtunstall/smart-road/README.md

 ## Eh?

-This is my solution to [smart-road](https://github.com/01-edu/public/tree/master/subjects/smart-road), the first project of the Rust arc of the 01Edu coding bootcamp.
+This is my go at [smart-road](https://github.com/01-edu/public/tree/master/subjects/smart-road), the first project of the Rust arc of the 01Edu coding bootcamp.
 It consists of a traffic simulation.
 The idea is to show cars passing an intersection without collisions or congestion.

 ## types